Stainforth Circular via Catrigg Force

 - Steep stone steps up through the wood can be slippery in wet weather.

 - No seating.

 Pub in Stainforth Village.

 Shops and cafes in Settle (approx. 2 miles)

 2 miles (3km) circular walk.

-- Leave the car park from the main entrance and turn right.
+- Leave the car park from the main entrance and turn right and then right again.
 Follow the road, over the bridge to reach the pub on your right hand side.